pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/SharingGRDB.md

 into your Swift domain types, and has a performance profile similar to invoking SQLite's C APIs directly.

-See the following benchmarks from
+See the following benchmarks against
 [Lighter's performance test suite](https://github.com/Lighter-swift/PerformanceTestSuite) for a taste of how it compares: